Greater Pittston

-Greater Pittston is a 65.35 mi2 region in Luzerne County, Pennsylvania, in reference to the area in and around Pittston.
+Greater Pittston is a 65.35 mi2 locality in northeastern Luzerne County, Pennsylvania, in reference to the area in and around Pittston.
+It is a subregion of Wyoming Valley.
 As of 2010, the total population of Greater Pittston is 48,020.
 This region includes Avoca, Dupont, Duryea, Exeter Boro, Exeter Township, Hughestown, Jenkins Township, Laflin, Pittston Township, West Pittston, West Wyoming, Wyoming, and Yatesville.
-It is a subregion of Wyoming Valley.